-Since 1997, the IAEA has operated the Incident Reporting System for Research Reactors (IRSRR).
-The information on the safety significant events occurring in research reactors is submitted to the IRSRR by the national coordinators in accordance with the IRSRR guidelines [1].
+Since 1997 the IAEA is operating the Incident Reporting System for Research Reactors (IRSRR).
+The information on the safety significant events occurring in research reactors are submitted to the IRSRR by the national coordinators in accordance with the IRSRR guidelines [1].
 The event reports are discussed in the regular meetings of the IRSRR national coordinators and included in the system database, to which secured access is provided to the Member States participating in the system.

 The importance of an effective use of operating experience feedback in enhancing the safety of nuclear installations is well recognized.
-The INSAG-23 report, Improving the International System for Operating Experience Feedback [2], has recommended that operating experience feedback systems should not be limited to reporting events, but also consider all factors that could affect or aid in enhancing safety.
+The INSAG-23 report on 'Improving the International System for Operating Experience Feedback' [2] has recommended that operating experience feedback systems should not be limited to reporting events, but also take into account all factors that could affect or aid in enhancing safety.

 Event reporting needs to be connected to programmes that transform the lessons learned into actions such as improvements in management of reactor operations and ageing, training, design, and operating programmes and safety culture.
 An effective operating experience feedback programme facilitates the sharing of experiences leading to corrective actions being taken following safety significant events.
-In 2018, IAEA Safety Standards Series No. SSG-50, Operating Experience Feedback for Nuclear Installations [3], was published to provide guidance to Member States on establishing an operating experience feedback programme in their installations.